wp-plugins/tagged-gallery/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-An image gallery that generates a gallery based on tagged media.
+Tagged Gallery enables you to easily generate a gallery in any post or page based on tagged media.

 == Description ==

-Tagged Gallery is generating a gallery based on tagged media.
+Tagged Gallery enables you to easily generate a gallery in any post or page based on tagged media.

 Useage